-*Primary, meaning “first in line.”
+*By “primary,” we mean “first-in-line.”
 Parents also serve as the primary source in holding students accountable for progress in their courses.
-As the primary teacher, you are your child’s “first-responder” with help for academic questions.
-Next in line is your Academy teacher who will help through the built-in messaging for student/teacher correspondence.
+As the primary teacher, you are your child’s “first responder” with help for academic questions.
+Next in line is your Academy teacher, who will help through the built-in messaging for student/teacher correspondence.
 Liberty University Online Academy teachers are available to students and parents for (real-time/live-voice) additional assistance via telephone when needed.

-Do the parents set up the lesson plans & academic calendar?
+Do the parents set up the lesson plans and academic calendar?

-You arrange the school day as you see fit.
-You may have your student do all the work in one sitting or space it out over the day.
-Time spent on the computer will vary depending on your school calendar, the number of subjects that have been assigned, and the student’s understanding level of the course material.
-Generally, a student taking a full course load spread over a 180-day (not counting weekends and holidays) school year will spend three to five hours a day on the computer.
+Time spent on the computer will vary depending on your school calendar, the number of subjects that have been assigned, and the student’s understanding of the course material.
+Generally, a student taking a full course load spread over a 180-day (not counting weekends and holidays) school year will spend 3 to 5 hours a day on the computer.

 How much time does the student have to finish the school year?

-Each student is given up to 10 months to complete one school year’s course work.
-(Semester courses 5 months and year-long courses 10 months)
+Each student is given up to 41 weeks to complete one school year’s coursework (semester courses are 22 weeks and year-long courses are 41 weeks).